 Step 3: Store candy high up on shelves or in cabinets your dog can't reach.

 Finally, make sure to store your candy stash somewhere inaccessible to your dog — like a high pantry shelf.
 This step is especially important if your container isn’t completely dog-proof.
-Who knows, this strategy might help you limit your candy intake, too!
+Who knows, this strategy might help you limit your or your kids' candy intake, too!

 By being smart with your candy storage and knowing what to do in case of emergency, you and your pup are in for a fun (and safe) Halloween!
 You won’t need to spend the whole holiday on high alert if you know the candy is where your dog can’t reach it.
 Then, even he will be able to enjoy the festivities of All Hallow’s Eve.